filecoin-project/lotus-docs/content/en/storage-providers/operate/lotus-miner-cli.md

    lotus-miner sectors list [command options] [arguments...]

 OPTIONS:
-   --show-removed, -r  show removed sectors (default: false) --color, -c         use color in display output (default: depends on output being a TTY) --fast, -f          don't show on-chain info for better performance (default: false) --events, -e        display number of events the sector has received (default: false) --seal-time         display how long it took for the sector to be sealed (default: false) --states value      filter sectors by a comma-separated list of states --unproven, -u      only show sectors which aren't in the 'Proving' state (default: false) --help, -h          show help (default: false)
+   --show-removed, -r    show removed sectors (default: false) --color, -c           use color in display output (default: depends on output being a TTY) --fast, -f            don't show on-chain info for better performance (default: false) --events, -e          display number of events the sector has received (default: false) --initial-pledge, -p  display initial pledge (default: false) --seal-time, -t       display how long it took for the sector to be sealed (default: false) --states value        filter sectors by a comma-separated list of states --unproven, -u        only show sectors which aren't in the 'Proving' state (default: false) --help, -h            show help (default: false)

 ```

 ### lotus-miner sectors refs
 ```